rust-lang/rfcs/text/2872-github-access-policy.md

 # Motivation
 [motivation]: #motivation

-Access control for the [Rust-Lang GitHub Organization](https://www.github.com/rust-lang) and repositories within that organization is currently managed either through the [rust-lang team database][db], or ad-hoc via the GitHub UI by the org administrators.
+Access control for the [Rust-Lang GitHub Organization](https://www.github.com/rust-lang) and repositories within that organization is currently managed either through the [rust-lang team database][db], or ad-hoc via the GitHub UI by the org owners.
 We need a policy that defines how these accesses are granted and managed.
 This will allow us to have greater security in permissions to our GitHub org, and provide transparency and clarity on how access is managed.

 [db]: https://github.com/rust-lang/team/